YSSF8/bgz.js/README.md

 # bgz.js

-This is a library of canvas background effects that can be used to add some visual flair to a website.
+This is a library of background effects that can be used to add some visual flair to a website.
 The effects can be easily added to any canvas element on the page using JavaScript.

 ## Installation